realworldocaml/book/en/runtime-memory-layout.md

 constructor has more than one parameter.
-Normal variants hold parameters as a single flat block with multiple fields for each entry, but polymorphic variants must adopt a more flexible uniform memory representation since they may be re-used in a different context across compilation units.
+Normal variants hold parameters as a single flat block with multiple fields for each entry, but polymorphic variants must adopt a more flexible uniform memory representation since they may be reused in a different context across compilation units.
 They allocate a tuple block for the parameters that is pointed to from the argument field of the variant.
 There are thus three additional words for such variants, along with an extra memory indirection due to the tuple.